Leadership Day

 Overview of Leadership Day

-Welcome to Leadership Day 2025, the American College of Physicians’ (ACP) annual two-day advocacy event held in Washington, D.C. that enables ACP to increase its presence on Capitol Hill and strengthen the voice of the internal medicine community in discussing issues of interest and concern with U.S. lawmakers.
+Welcome to Leadership Day 2026, the American College of Physicians’ (ACP) annual two-day advocacy event held in Washington, D.C.
+Leadership Day enables ACP to increase its presence on Capitol Hill and strengthen the voice of the internal medicine community in discussing issues of interest and concern with U.S. lawmakers.
 We have an exciting program and experience in store for you including educational briefings from ACP staff on the key policies you will be discussing with lawmakers as well as advocacy tips on how to present ACP’s Leadership Day issues to your members of Congress, an awards program, and briefings from lawmakers.
-The second day of the event is dedicated to meetings with your lawmakers.
+The second day of the event is dedicated to meetings with your members of Congress.
 See agenda details here and some FAQs regarding event logistics.
 The event will be held at the Westin Washington, DC Downtown Hotel which is a short metro or taxi ride to Congressional offices.

 ACP National will schedule ALL congressional meetings for attendees and chapters.
 Our scheduler, Soapbox Consulting, will make every effort to choregraph meeting schedules so attendees will have enough time to get from one meeting to the next without feeling rushed.